quorumcontrol/tupelo-docs/tutorials/notebook.md

 tupelo rpc-server --local-network 3
 ```

-This will start a 3 signer local, in-memory notary group after first
+This will start a 3 signer local notary group after first generating three
-generating three random keypairs for the group to use.
-Then it will start the
+random keypairs for the group to use.
+Then it will start the RPC server and bind
-RPC server and bind it to the local notary group.
+it to the local notary group.

 ## Installing the Tupelo Client API
 Before we build anything, we need to add the Tupelo client to our application's